Are you worried about the health and well-being of your leopard gecko?

 When it comes to happiness, you will have a variety of signals given off by the animal to look at.

-Some basic signs your leopard gecko is happy are easy spot.
+Some basic signs your leopard gecko is happy are easy to spot.

-These include having a healthy appetite, goes to the bathroom regularly, moves throughout the tank smoothly, and effortlessly and overall looks alert.
+These include having a healthy appetite, going to the bathroom regularly, moving throughout the tank smoothly, and effortlessly and overall looking alert.

-You can also tell your leopard gecko is happy when exploring its tank or even a room or area you set up outside their enclosure.
+You can also tell your leopard gecko is happy when exploring its tank or even a room or area you set up outside its enclosure.